e18e/e18e/docs/blog/the-year-ahead-2026.md

 This and the [ESLint plugin](https://github.com/e18e/eslint-plugin) will achieve roughly the same goals - allowing you to choose the one you prefer based on your workflow.

 More to come on this front soon :rocket:

+## Runtime analysis

+This one isn't well defined yet, but is something we've been discussing on and off for a while now - a way to analyze the runtime code of a given web app for redundant polyfills, legacy code, and other improveable areas.

+It is a fairly difficult problem to solve, but would allow us to give suggestions outside of developer workflows, and reach a wider audience.

+Especially for helping reduce reliance on redundant polyfills, this could be a very useful tool.

 ## Get involved